 In terms of the recently promulgated NPS for Highly Productive Soils, there are numerous requirements and exemptions therein which are relevant to the site under consideration.
-Section 3.4 Mapping highly productive land contemplates a mapping exercise at a level of detail that 'identified individual parcels of land'.
-As mentioned above, this level of assessment has not been undertaken for the site, but further evidence may be provided to confirm this on behalf of the Landowners.
+Section 3.4 'Mapping highly productive land' contemplates a mapping exercise at a level of detail that 'identified individual parcels of land'.
+As mentioned above, this level of assessment has not been undertaken for the site, and Council is relying on mapping undertaken at a regional scale to support its zoning intent.
+This is not considered appropriate in the context of district wide provisions and zoning.